james-berkheimer/jb-filetools/README.md

 A collection of tools built on Python 3.10 used to help manage downloaded files and direct them to a local file server.

 # INSTALLATION
-    Simple install in any convinent.
+    Simple install in any convinent file location.
 Run with a Python call i.e. python jb-filetools/src/filetools/main.py

     Future versions will use a distribution format and be callable on it's own.